 Kristen Castaños is one of the firm's most respected California environmental and land use lawyers.
-Known for her practical and business-focused advice, Kristen works with commercial, industrial and energy developers on due diligence, compliance and related litigation involving all of California's key environmental and land use laws, including the California Environmental Quality Act, the California Williamson Act and the federal National Environmental Policy Act.
+Known for her practical and business-focused advice, Kristen works with commercial, industrial and energy developers on due diligence, compliance and related litigation involving California's key environmental and land use laws, including the California Environmental Quality Act, the California Williamson Act and the federal National Environmental Policy Act.
 A former City Attorney, Kristen also works with a number of municipal and public entity clients, having successfully represented several California counties, municipalities and a redevelopment agency in CEQA and related land use issues.

-Kristen was selected as the Sacramento Environmental Law Lawyer of the Year in 2013 and the Sacramento Water Law Lawyer of the Year in 2012 by Best Lawyers®.
+Kristen was selected as the Sacramento Environmental Law Lawyer of the Year in 2013 and the Sacramento Water Law Lawyer of the Year in 2012 and 2014 by Best Lawyers®.
 She was also recognized by the Sacramento Business Journal as one of Sacramento's "Women Who Mean Business" in 2013.

 - Provide advice regarding Williamson Act issues related to developing solar projects on agricultural lands throughout the Central Valley, California.

 - Former City Attorney, City of Ione – provided legal advice for all City departments and operations, including revisions to Municipal Code, update to Zoning Code, General Plan update, Wastewater Treatment Plant Master Plan project, subdivisions, and development agreements.

 - County of Sacramento v.
 State Water Resources Control Board (2007) 153 Cal.App.4th 1579 (represented County in challenge to waste discharge requirements for publicly owned treatment works).